PastIn Person

 Thomas H. Hill

-Associate General Counsel, Environmental Litigation and Legal Policy at General Electric Company
+Associate General Counsel at General Electric Company

 William H. J. Hubbard